wandb/docs/docs/guides/launch/sagemaker.md

 	region: <aws-region>  # E.g. us-east-2
 ```

 Any containers you want to run in SageMaker will need to be stored in your Elastic Container Registry (ECR).
-If you want your agent to build new customers and push them to ECR for you, you will need to add a `registry` block to your agent config.
+If you want your agent to build new containers and push them to ECR for you, you will need to add a `registry` block to your agent config.

 ```yaml
 registry: